orb-lang/helm/doc/md/design/dramatis-personae.md

 In Orb, the Lume is certainly an actor\.
 Skeins are probably actors as well, in fact, let's go with that: despite being many, each has a personality, defined ultimately by the File which provides the meat of each\.
 They certainly do things\!
+They're written in a method\-chaining style, and exist to successively mutate state\.
 So a given run of Orb can have more actors than helm, usually\.
 It's just most of them are Skeins\.

 Doc is not, though\.
 Doc is a grammar, there's no instance \(except of Grammar\), and like any grammar it returns Nodes\.